 A forecast of radio propagation conditions is broadcast in voice from WWV at 14 minutes after every hour.
 The announcements are short-term forecasts and refer to propagation along paths in the North Atlantic area, such as Washington, D.C. to London or New York to Berlin.
 These forecasts are also applicable to high latitudes provided the appropriate time correction is made for other latitudes.
-The forecasts are prepared by the Telecommunications Service Center, OT, Boulder, Colorado.5

-The broadcast consists of the statement, radio propagation quality forecast at. . . (one of the following times: 0100, 0700, 1300, or 1900 GMT) is... (one of the following adjectives: excellent, very good, good, fair-to-good, fair, poor-to-fair, poor, very poor, or useless).
-Current geomagnetic activity is. . . lone of the following characteristics: quiet, unsettled, or disturbed).
+The forecasts are prepared by the Telecommunications Services Center, OT, Boulder, Colorado.5 propagation quality forecast at . . . (one of the following times: 0100, 0700, 1300, or 1900 UTC) is . . . (one of the following adjectives: excellent, very good, good, fair-to-good, fair, poor-to-fair, poor, very poor, or useless).
+Current geomagnetic activity is . . . (one of the following characteristics: quiet, unsettled, or disturbed)."